yousefelassal/quote-cron/README.md

 > Knowledge rests not upon truth alone, but upon error also.

 > Never bend your head.
 Always hold it high.
 Look the world right in the eye.

+> The person who makes a success of living is the one who see his goal steadily and aims for it unswervingly.
+That is dedication.